eastgenomics/Haemonc_requests/DI-1801/README.md

 convert each variant to a VCF-like description and output to a CSV and VCF.

 ### Subset Genie data
-The original Genie data has millions of rows, therefore we are going to subset the data to only variants in genies that are present in the haemonc BED file.
+The original Genie data has millions of rows, therefore we are going to subset the data to only variants in genies that are present in the Uranus pipeline for simpler processing.
+This requires a haemonc BED file, an email to identify yourself with Entrez and any extra symbols to include (optional).
 Example command:
 ```
 python subset_genie_data.py \